 Yaitya Mingkamingka Purrutiapinthi (Aboriginal Trauma Healing)

-The training touches on the Trauma Responsive System Framework principles.
-It stimulates self-reflection and increased awareness to address cultural bias and racism and enhances trauma responsive practice.
+The training incorporates the Trauma Responsive System Framework principles, stimulates self-reflection, increases awareness to address cultural bias and racism, and enhances trauma responsive practice.

-DHS has funded Aboriginal Community-Controlled Organisations (Aboriginal Family Support Services, KWY Aboriginal Corporation and Tauondi Aboriginal College).
-Please note, KWY refer to this training as Trauma Informed Culturally Responsive (TICR) training.
+DHS has funded Tauondi Aboriginal College, Aboriginal Family Support Services, and KWY Aboriginal Corporation to deliver this training.
+KWY use the term Trauma Informed Culturally Responsive (TICR) training.

 More information